Step-by-Step Guide: How to Set Up Your LLC in Florida | Expert Florida LLC Formation | BetterLegal

 Some additional guidelines in Florida for Registered Agents:

-2) A business entity with an active Florida filing or registration may serve as a registered agent.
+1) The individual or legal entity that will accept service of process on behalf of the business entity is the registered agent.2) A business entity with an active Florida filing or registration may serve as a registered agent.
 However, an authorized representative (individual) must be available to sign the articles of organization.

 3) An entity cannot serve as its own registered agent (e.g., if you are applying for the formation of ABC LLC, ABC LLC may not be listed as its own registered agent.
 Otherwise, it will be automatically rejected)